origamisage/sportradar-assignment/README.md

 ### Alternative Route

-An alternative filtering approach, where filters are managed via the URL, is available at `/alternative`.

 - **Alternative Filtering Route:** An alternative filtering approach, where filters are managed via the URL, is available at [http://localhost:3000/alternative](http://localhost:3000/alternative).
 This method provides bookmarkable URLs and might be a better fit for server-side filtering integrations.